 - Neuropsychological Testing

-After the visit, the Brain Health Center providers communicate their findings and recommendations to the patient's primary care provider in an effort to create a network of care that optimally supports the patient's safety and well-being.
+After the visit, the Ray Dolby Brain Health Center providers communicate their findings and recommendations to the patient's primary care provider in an effort to create a network of care to optimally support the patient's safety and well-being.

 Within a few weeks, a member of the Care Navigation Team will call to check in with you and your family to offer any assistance and/or support needed in following through on the recommendations provided at the time of the initial visit.